bruvellu/cephalic-furrow/3-text/furrow.md

 We converted the raw lightsheet imaging datasets into individual TIFF stacks for downstream processing using a custom ImageJ macro in Fiji [@Schindelin2012-di; @Rueden2017-ky] (see @Vellutini_undated-ou).
 To visualize the presence and dynamics of ectopic folds, we generated 3D renderings of the surface of embryos in lateral recordings using the plugin 3Dscript in Fiji [@Schmid2019-bm].
 For analyzing the entire epithelial surface, we created cartographic projections of the lateral recordings using the ImSAnE toolbox [@Heemskerk2015-kv].
-First, we improved the signal-to-noise ratio and restored the z-resolution of lateral datasets from 3µm to 1µm by training a deep learning upsampling model using CARE [@Weigert2018-ti].
+First, we improved the signal-to-noise ratio and z-resolution of lateral datasets from 3µm to 1µm by training a deep learning upsampling model using CARE [@Weigert2018-ti].
 We loaded the restored data in MATLAB [@Matlab2015-nd], segmented the epithelial surface using ilastik [@Berg2019-ab], and generated 3D cartographic projections of the embryo’s lateral view following an established workflow [@Vellutini2022-ya].

 ## Image analyses